-The deadline for completing the activities, workshops, and assignments towards the award is the end of your penultimate year, normally June.
+The deadline for completing the activities, workshops, and assignments towards the award is the 18th June 2018.

-If you are completing a study abroad year you have until the end of October in the year that your return to Lancaster.
+If you are completing a study abroad year you have until 31st October in the year that you return to Lancaster.

 If you are a postgraduate student the criteria is slightly different, please contact Careers staff for further information.

 This is an additional feature of the Lancaster Award.

 It is only open to students who have completed the Lancaster Award at Gold Level and who have been assessed as outstanding.